yoo2001818/kkiro.kr/posts/1-i-ve-just-started-the-blog.md

 So I made a [blog generator](https://github.com/yoo2001818/kkiro.kr) suitable for my use.
 But since it's quite complicated, I'm having a problem separating the generator and the website.
-(It's not heavily tied with each other though) I'll write detailed article about it later.
+(It's not heavily tied with each other though, but since everything depends on single schema, it's hard to separate them to libraries)
+I'll write detailed article about it later.

 # Multilingual support?